(our quarterly magazine)

-Council is composed of the chairs of the church's administrative committees by constitution.
-It also includes the chair of the UCW plus the church's representatives to Presbytery, the Director of Music, the Minister of Worship & Congregational Life, an appointed secretary and the church adminsitrator (ex officio).
+By constitution, Council is composed of the chairs of the church's administrative committees.
+It also includes the chair of the UCW plus the church's representatives to Presbytery, the Director of Music, the Minister of Worship & Congregational Life, an appointed secretary and the church adminstrator (ex officio).
 The current chair is George Jolink and the past chair is Bob Swartman.

 The Christian Development Committee is responsible for the care and feeding of the development of Christianity for three demographics within FSA: Children, Youth and Adults.